runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 local Æl'midh and Æl'daal.
 Wolf 'fae look similar to 'midh when in their human form, but tend to be somewhat darker skinned.
-Clans consist of a single extended family, with one primary mating pair (This equates to an Alpha couple, their parents and grandparents, various single siblings, uncles, and cousins).
+Clans consist of a single extended family, with one primary mating pair (This equates to the couple, their parents and grandparents, various single siblings, uncles, and cousins).
 This gives packs of 6-10 individuals.
 Parents and grandparents generally stay with the pack of their oldest child, with younger children leaving to form their own new